When the Title Sequence

 - Gossip Girl has "with Kelly Rutherford and Matthew Settle," while in the final season Michelle Trachtenberg receives "And" billing for her appearances.

-- Saved By The Bell, "...and Dennis Haskins as Mr Belding''.
-Likely due to not being part of the 'Main Cast'
+- On Saved by the Bell, "...and Dennis Haskins as Mr Belding''.

 - The 2011 Broadway revival of Follies had "Starring Elaine Paige as Carlotta."
 Billed above her and the title are the players of the four principal characters.